 To be clear, my approach to music-listening isn’t a rejection of the digital.
-How could it be when the music I’m listening to right now is coming through a combination of digital and analogue technologies.
+How could it be when the music I’m listening to right now is coming through a combination of digital and analogue technologies?
 And, although it wasn’t the case in this instance, if my copy of Time Out had come with a download code, the same songs would also be stored in the iTunes folder on the laptop that I’m using to write these words.
 At other times I listen to music via my iPhone.
 In my view, one of the most productive aspects of postdigital thinking is that it helps us to see beyond the hype that accompanies the emergence of new technologies.
 We instead greet the latest ‘breakthrough’ digital device or service as something that will probably exist alongside, and merge together with, pre-existing objects and practices (see for instance my combination of analogue and digital audio technologies described above).
 Relatedly, with a postdigital outlook, we are sceptical of claims which proclaim that digital technologies are going to revolutionise our educational or everyday lives, as super-efficient and sophisticated devices or systems sweep away what currently holds sway.
 The portability and sound reproduction of the compact disc was supposed to have killed off vinyl, but here I am listening to a repress of a record made 65 years ago.
 The same charity shop that sold me the sewing table pictured above won’t accept donations of my CDs, such have they lost their worth.
 Since the point that it was first conceived, postdigital thinking has combined with critical work around music, listening and sound.
 In 2000, electronic music composer Kim Cascone used ‘postdigital’ while arguing for the productive value of glitches in music production, and postdigital ideas have since been used to explore the changing nature of the music industry, learning soundscapes, the politics of sound, and beyond.
 This work and more is discussed in an entry I’ve written for the Encyclopedia of Postdigital Science and Education, covering the subject of ‘Postdigital Sound’.
 You can access the encyclopedia entry here.
-You can listen to Time Out by The Dave Brubeck Quartet on AppleMusic, Spotify and YouTube music, or even better, order a vinyl copy like mine for around £13 plus delivery.
+You can listen to Time Out by The Dave Brubeck Quartet on AppleMusic, Spotify and YouTube music, or even better, buy a vinyl copy for around £15.
 Cascone, K. (2000).
 The aesthetics of failure: ‘Post-digital’ tendencies in contemporary computer music.
 Computer Music Journal, 24(4), 12–18. https://doi.org/10.1162/014892600559489.
+Postdigital Learning Spaces : Towards Convivial, Equitable and Sustainable Spaces for Learning.
+Published by Springer as part of the Postdigital Science and Education series.

 A little under two years ago, Lucila Carvalho and I started to work-up plans for an edited collection to build upon the momentum created by our Special Issue (with Michael Gallagher and Jeremy Knox) around the Postdigital Learning Spaces of Higher Education (Lamb et al. 2022).
 With our edited collection, Lucila and I were keen to explore how some of central ideas of postdigital thinking were playing-out in learning spaces beyond traditional and tech-privileged university classrooms.
 And we wanted this to be done in ways that might share or propose ways of nurturing learning spaces that can be convivial, equitable or sustainable.
 At the same time, with a view to generating original perspectives and critiques, we wanted to work with researchers and practitioners who were not already immersed in the postdigital field.
 The different authors we invited to contribute to the project have really delivered on our hopes for the book, as it is contextually, geographically and methodologically diverse (and beyond that, also a great read, as Petar Jandrić notes in his Series Editor’s Preface).
 As we signal in our Introduction, reading the collection from cover-to-cover involves taking a critical journey that begins in sub-Saharan Africa, before following a path that ventures into the Peruvian Andes and the Swiss Alps, winds its way through the streets of Sao Paulo and central Edinburgh, and stops off in, among other places, Sweden, Australia and New Zealand.
 Along the way there’s an opportunity to watch the affective play of children in museums and playgrounds, to visit an exhibition where migrant perspectives are shared through postdigital media, and to observe students in conversation in the outdoor classroom.
 There are learning excursions through the postdigital city and aboard the transcontinental train journey, and insights into learning spaces associated with Long-Covid, and in workshops where connections are made with plants, trees and the natural world.
 Beyond that, we tune-into the ways that writing spaces can be shaped by music, and we use author-generated photographs as a way of explaining some of the postdigital assumptions that are most useful in helping us to understand spaces for learning.
 This isn’t a complete list of the studies and stories presented across our collection, or indeed what Lucila and I feel they collectively have to say about how we might nurture positive postdigital spaces for learning - you'll need to see the book for that!
 Hopefully, though, you'll have a feel for the book and might want to explore further.
 Lucila Carvalho (Massey University), Pippa Yeoman (University of Sydney) and I recently contributed to a symposium at the annual meeting of the International Society of the Learning Sciences (ISLS).
 We talked about three chapters from the edited collection that Lucila and I have put together, Postdigital Spaces of Learning: Towards Convivial, Equitable and Sustainable Spaces for Learning.
 The title of our session was 'Tracing connections and following the action: how sociomaterial and postdigital sensibilities help us appreciate the learning whole in action'.
 In the symposium Pippa talked about her (incredibly moving and insightful) autoethnographic account of attempting to learn how to live with Long-Covid.
 In a strong field, it’s maybe my favourite chapter in the book (or my current favourite, anyway).
 Lucila described how we used photographs from the contributing authors in our book as a way of exploring and explaining some of the central assumptions of postdigital thinking, and what it has to offer learning spaces research.
 And I recounted aspects of an experiment where I considered whether and how the train journey could function as a postdigital learning space.
 Here are our three presentations: Our contributions were part of a wider symposium, ‘Interrogating and Recoupling Learning and Knowledge with Networks and Power: Exploring Sociomateriality as a Foundational Theory for Research in the Learning Sciences’, and was expertly organised by Michael M Rook.
 Michael is an independent researcher, and also Program Evaluator in the Directorate for STEM Education at the U.S. National Science Foundation.
 Michael’s input to the symposium was based on work supported by the U.S. National Science Foundation (NSF), but I’ll add here the disclaimer that any opinion, findings, and conclusions or recommendations expressed in the sessions were those of the participating authors and do not necessarily reflect the views of the NSF.